I am relatively new to Air Flow. I started using the Task Flow API recently. How do you do conditionals or branching with the Task Flow API?

 In this case, I’d suggest the following:

-1. use xcom_pull in branching task:
+in branching

 @task.branch()